JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 ## Part II: A new, parametric type hierarchy

-You may have thought that the extention of Part I is not the most elegant thing you have done in your life.
+You may have thought that the extension of Part I is not the most elegant thing you have done in your life.
 If you did - you were right.
-There is a way of using Julia's powerful type system to create a much more general verion of our agent simulation.
-First, let us not that there are two fundamentally different types of agents in our world: animals and plants.
-All species such as grass, sheep, wolves, etc. can be categorized as on of those two.
+There is a way of using Julia's powerful type system to create a much more general version of our agent simulation.
+First, let us note that there are two fundamentally different types of agents in our world: animals and plants.
+All species such as grass, sheep, wolves, etc. can be categorized as one of those two.
-Second, animals have two different, immutable sexes.
+Second, animals have two different, *immutable* sexes.
 Thus an animal is specified by two things: its *species* and its *sex*.
 With this observation let's try to redesign the type hiearchy using parametric types to reflect this.

-The goal will be a `Plant` type with two parametric types: A `Species` type and a `Sex` type.
+The goal will be an `Animal` type with two parametric types: A `Species` type and a `Sex` type.
 The type of a female wolf would then be `Animal{Wolf,Female}`.
-The new type hiearchy then boils down to
+The new type hiearchy can then look like this:
 ```@example lab03
 abstract type Species end
 abstract type PlantSpecies <: Species end